 From the matters communicated to the audit and compliance committee, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
-We describe these matters in our report unless law or regulation precludes any public disclosure about the matter.
+We describe these matters in our auditor's report unless law or regulation precludes any public disclosure about the matter.

-Other legal and regulatory requirements
+Report on other legal and regulatory requirements